plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 </form>
 ```

-A few more details about standard form usage:
+A few more details about standard form usage, as visible in this example:

 - Optionally, the attribute `action` can be set to the URL to which the post requests should be sent.
 If `action` is not defined, the form POSTs to the same URL of the current page.